Server you are connected is using security certificate [Error Fixed]

 mail.yourdomain.com

-Sometimes, in universities, schools and other places, there are some restrictions and many popular mail servers’ ports are blocked and the most common SSL ports as well for example SSL POP port 995, IMAP 993 and SMPTP 465.
-In such a case, what you can do is that you can try adding non-SSL ports and connect with these ports as they might not be blocked on your network.
+Sometimes, in universities, schools, and other places, there are some restrictions, and many popular mail servers’ ports are blocked, including the common SSL ports like SSL POP port 995, IMAP 993, and SMTP 465.
+In such a case, you can try adding non-SSL ports and connecting with them as they might not be blocked on your network.
 You can do this by following the instructions in the next solution.
 The ports are:

 Solution 4: Change Outgoing SMTP Port to 26

-Many ISPs block the SMTP port 25 because of spamming etc, so if your ISP has blocked it as well, then you need to change the SMTP outgoing to port to 26.
+Many ISPs block SMTP port 25 due to spam concerns.
+If your ISP has blocked it, you need to change the SMTP outgoing port to 26.
 Here’s how to do that:

-1. Go to File and in the Info tab, click Account Settings and afterward select Account Settings again from the drop-down list.
+1. Go to File and in the Info tab, click Account Settings, and then select Account Settings again from the drop-down list.

 2. Highlight your email account and click Change.